scanarium/scanarium-handbook/source/50-Coloring/20-Photos/en.md

     {=macro(zoomable-image-left, Photos under coloring page, images/coloring-photos-drawing.jpg)}
 {: class=clearfix}

-* Take a photo of the coloring page und upload it to Scanarium
+* Take a picture of the coloring page und upload it to Scanarium

     Now off go the rockets, cars, balloons, … with your photos!